brisacoder/llm-code-on-web-part1/emscripten-starter-pack/INSTALL.md

 Serve and open:

-- Start a static server from the repo root (examples in `../../install.md`).
+- Start a static server from the repo root (see ../../README.md#install--run-lecture-quickstart for examples).
 - Visit `http://localhost:8000/emscripten-starter-pack/web/index.html`.

 Notes:

 - The page loads `dist/hello_export.wasm` and calls its `_add` export.
 - Do not open via `file://` — browsers block `fetch` from file origins.